Zettelkasten-Method/atom-plumber/README.md

 ## Commands

+Available commands are:

+* `alt-enter`
+* `alt-click`
+* right-click and select "Plumb this" from the menu
+* run "Atom Plumber: Plumb" from the Command Palette

-The default keymap is `alt-enter`.
-You can remap this in your `keymap.cson`:
+You can make your own keymap in your `keymap.cson`.
+Change `alt-enter` to something else:

 ```
 'atom-workspace':
   'alt-enter': 'atom-plumber:plumb'
 ```

-You can also right-click and select "Plumb this" to run atom-plumber.

-Or you can `alt-click/cmd-click/win-click` on a selection or word.
-I may change this to `ctrl-click`.
+Sometimes alt-clicking on a selection will clear the selection.
+If so use `ctrl-alt-click` on selections.
 Let me know if you have any problems with the click functionality.

 ## Contribution